 – Patrick Alston

-Patrick Alston, born in 1991 in New York, NY, US.
-He grew up in the South Bronx of New York, and attended Wabash College in Crawfordsville, IN, US, studying Art and Psychology.
-He has had various solo and group exhibitions in New York and throughout the US.
-Patrick Alston lives and works in New York, US.
+Patrick Alston (b. in 1991 in New York, NY, US) grew up in the South Bronx of New York.
+Alston attended Wabash College in Crawfordsville, IN, US, studying Art and Psychology.
+Patrick Alston had various solo and group exhibitions throughout the US, and debuted with Bode Projects in various shows in Berlin, DE.
+He recently held solo shows in Accra, GH, and London, UK.
+Patrick Alston lives and works in New York, NY, US.